LaupWing/Express-MongoDB-tutorial-freecodecamp/README.md

 ### Middleware
 Middlewares are functions that execute serially in the get request.
 Its like an array of functions when a request comes in.

+Left off on 1 hour exactly in the tutorial

+TODO
+- [ ] Finish the tutorial
+- [ ] Make Appropiate Readme